Safe Option-Critic: Learning Safety in the Option-Critic Architecture: PRELIMINARIES

-The intra-option value learning \cite{SUTTON1999181} lays the foundation for learning the options in the option-critic architecture \citep{bacon2017option}.
-It is a policy-gradient based method for learning the intra-options policies and the termination conditions of the options. \citep{bacon2017option} considered the call and return option execution model, where an option $\omega$ is chosen according to the policy over options $\pi_\Omega$, wherein the intra-option policy $\pi_\omega$ is followed until the termination condition $\beta_\omega$ is met.
-Once the current option terminates, another option to be executed at that state is selected in the same fashion. $\pi_{\omega, \theta}$ denotes the parameterized intra-option policy in terms of $\theta$ and $\beta_{\omega, \nu}$ represents the option termination which is parameterized by $\nu$.
-The value of executing an action $a$ at a particular state-option pair is then given by $Q_U: S \times \Omega \times A \to \mathbb{R}$ where
+The above described intra-option value learning \citep{SUTTON1999181} also lays the foundation for how the options are learnt in the \textit{Option-Critic} architecture \citep{bacon2017option}.
+The option-critic method is a policy gradient based method for learning intra-options policies and option's termination conditions. \cite{bacon2017option} considers the call-and-return option execution model, where an option $w$ is chosen according to a policy over options $\pi_{W}$, and an intra-option policy $\pi_w$ is followed until the termination condition $\beta_w$ is met.
+Once the current option terminates, another option is selected using $\pi_{W}$ and the process continues.
+Let $\pi_{w, \theta}$ denotes intra-option policy parameterized by $\theta$, and $\beta_{w, \nu}$ represents the option termination parameterized by $\nu$.
+The value of executing an action $a$ at a particular state-option pair is given by $Q_U: \mathcal{S} \times \mathcal{W} \times \mathcal{A} \to \mathbb{R}$ which is defined as

-where $\it{U}$ represents the value of executing an option $\omega$ at a state $s'$:
+where, $U(s',w)$ represents the value of arriving through an option $w$ at a state $s'$.
+Here, either the option $w$ could terminate with $\beta_{w, \nu}$ probability and select the other options, or could continue with the same option with $(1- \beta_{w, \nu})$ probability,